xapicohort/team-captivate-jslibrary/How to: Duration.md

             this if statement sets the unfocusTime to timeWhenWeFirstStartListening using truthy falsy - if declared variable is undefined do this else if it has a value do that*/ if(!focusTime) {focusTime = timeWhenWeFirstStartListening}
-            //else we need to update to the most current unfocus time unfocusTime = new Date().getTime();
+            //we need to get the time a time on unfocus unfocusTime = new Date().getTime();
             //Dom output
             $('.unfocus').text(unfocusTime);